‘Matter of when not whether’ UK hosts Women’s World Cup – sports minister

 Four bids remain in the race to host the 2027 World Cup – a joint bid from Germany, the Netherlands and Belgium, a second joint bid from the USA and Mexico, plus separate bids from South Africa and Brazil.

-When asked if the UK is considering to apply to host the tournament finals in 2031, Andrew said: “We’ll have to wait and see.
+When asked if the UK is considering applying to host the tournament finals in 2031, Andrew said: “We’ll have to wait and see.

 “We’ve got a lot of bids in for a lot of events at the moment.
 The thing I think that makes us a really good country at hosting these is we know that when we’ve got them we’ll do it right.